Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 Vapi.
 The scale pick

 The right pick at extreme scale.
-Vapi handles 62 million calls per month at 99.99% uptime SLA with sub-500ms average latency.
+Vapi has processed 300M+ cumulative calls with sub-500ms average latency, 99.9% standard uptime, and a 99.99% SLA on enterprise plans.
 The infrastructure-grade option.

 Specs: